ckb-devrel/create-ccc-app/app-templates/next14-ts/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+### CCC
+To learn more about CCC, take a look at the following resources:

+- [CCC Documentation](https://docs.ckbccc.com/) - learn about CCC features and API.
+- [CCC Demo](https://app.ckbccc.com) - Code examples for invoking CCC in various use cases.

+You can check out [the CCC GitHub repository](https://github.com/ckb-devrel/ccc) - your feedback and contributions are welcome!

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.